Do you remember as a kid going to the fruit and vegetable shop with my Mum and we would pick out the best looking fruit and vegetables.

-When we knew that fruit and vegetables – # Firstly were grown all within Australia
+When we knew that fruit and vegetables were all grown in Australia.

-#Secondly were pretty much straight from the grower, free from toxic chemicals and poisons.
+Knowing they were straight from the grower, free from toxic chemicals and poisons.

-However, now our fruit and vegetables are grown, store and purchased from many different suppliers and even countries.
-Sometimes being even months old, therefore having to be coated with a wax coating to prevent them from deteriorating.
+If you are buying your fruit and vegetables from Supermarkets chances are they are purchased from overseas, where they can be months old, therefore having to be coated with a wax coating to prevent them from deteriorating.